Europe Travel Guide: Top Cities, Routes, and Tips

 If you make it to Bryggen in Bergen, you definitely have to check out the Hanseatic Quarter.
 This entire street of 17th and 18th-century-style wooden houses is one of Norway’s highlights.
 In 1702, almost all the buildings in the Hanseatic City burned down and were rebuilt in the old style shortly after.

-It is not for nothing that the Hanseatic Quarter was declared a UNESCO World Heritage Site in 1979.
+It is no coincidence that the Hanseatic Quarter was declared a UNESCO World Heritage Site in 1979.
 The 60 or so houses are beautiful relics from a time when diesel freighters did not yet sail the seas.

 Northern Lights